 I realized the other day that while I’d mentioned how I amortize big expenses through automatic saving, that I’ve never done an explicit post on it, so I thought it might be a good discussion.
-Ladies, what are your best tips on how to automate your savings?
+What are your best tips on how to automate your savings?
 How much each month do you send to automatic savings (versus automatic investments)?
 Do you save for specific big expenses (like bills you know are coming), breaking them into smaller chunks each month, or are you just saving for a future nebulous expense like a downpayment or wedding?
 If you’ve got big debts (like student loan debt), how do you decide when to save vs when to pay down debt?

 You can set this up in a lot of different accounts, but personally I’ve used Ally for the past five or six years.
 (This is not a sponsored post!)
 I like Ally because I find it very easy to 1) set up new accounts with beneficiaries and so forth, 2) in Ally you can label the accounts silly things like “Griffin Fun Money,” 3) they offer a pretty good savings rate, 4) Ally integrates seamlessly with my main bank for business and personal use, Chase, and 5) the separate little Ally accounts all sync with Mint — and I’ve set it up so Mint knows the account labels, so it isn’t at all confusing.

 Each month we automatically save money into these accounts in Ally:

 Insurance fun – My husband and I both have a fair amount of term life insurance, and the renewal comes at the same time every year, so that can be a pretty big chunk of money — so I added up all of the insurance payments we make through the year, divided by 12, and put that amount into a separate savings account once a month — and then when the insurance renewals come there’s no stress because the money is already set aside.

 Vacation money – We don’t take a huge number of vacations but we have a set amount going each month to a separate vacation fund — we’re more likely to use it for a quick weekend trip, but I like not stressing about how much a hotel/plane flight costs — and when the amount gets too big in the account it’s a good incentive for us to actually plan a trip and go somewhere fun

-- Kids’ expenses/lessons – At various points through the kids’ lives we’ve had what felt like big, predictable expenses for the kids, so I’ve broken them down like I have for the insurance payments (totalling them up then dividing by 12); if the vacation fund gets too big I might also start diverting money every other month to the kids expense bucket.
+Kids’ expenses/lessons – At various points through the kids’ lives we’ve had what felt like big, predictable expenses for the kids, so I’ve broken them down like I have for the insurance payments (totalling them up then dividing by 12); if the vacation fund gets too big I might also start diverting money every other month to the kids expense bucket.

-- Griffin Fun Money – After our post on “when to dip into your emergency fund” I realized I needed to change my system a bit, so now we have a monthly amount going into “fun money,” designed to cover those bigger expenses that come along rarely, like buying a new piece of furniture.
+Griffin Fun Money – After our post on “when to dip into your emergency fund” I realized I needed to change my system a bit, so now we have a monthly amount going into “fun money,” designed to cover those bigger expenses that come along rarely, like buying a new piece of furniture.

-- Emergency funds – Our emergency funds are fully stocked right now (I have one for business and one for the family), but if we needed to restock things we would put them here.
+Emergency funds – Our emergency funds are fully stocked right now (I have one for business and one for the family), but if we needed to restock things we would put them here.

 Other big expenses – If you know you’re saving for a downpayment, a car, or some other house-related project like a kitchen renovation, I would definitely set up a savings account to break it into smaller chunks ahead of time.